 How far is the car preparation?

-"Difficult to say until the first qualifying.
-From it, we will have the first meaningful indications.
+"Difficult to say until the first qualifying session.
+We will have the first meaningful indications from it.
 I would have loved to do a long run, for example.
-Nonetheless we covered 4178 kilometers.
+Nonetheless we have covered 4178 kilometres.
 Some problems have been resolved while others need to be addressed.
-One thing is certain.
-This year, the car’s development will be decisive in order to win the title".
+One thing is certain this year.
+The car’s development will be key in order to win the title".

-What advices do you give to the many rookies this season?
+What advice do you give to the many rookies this season?

-Eve of the Australian Grand Prix.
-Bernie Ecclestone speaks out, commenting on the various drivers that he met through his long and prestigious career.
-Firstly though, the Formula 1 patron talks about the starting season, confirming the general previsions of an exclusive battle between Ferrari and McLaren.
-The interview is then moved to a personal level and the first time he ever assisted a Formula 1 race:
+At the eve of the Australian Grand Prix, Bernie Ecclestone comments on the various drivers that he met through his long and prestigious career.
+Firstly though, the Formula 1 patron talks about the new upcoming season, confirming the general predictions of an exclusive battle between Ferrari and McLaren.
+The interview then touches upon personal topics, such as the first time he ever assisted a Formula 1 race:

 At this point, Ecclestone expresses a personal opinion on some of the greatest drivers of this sport.

 "Fangio?
 Awesome personality, exceptional man, an unreachable driver.
 Stirling Moss knows how to coexist with the fame of a driver who never won a title.
 Yet he remains an absolutely valuable driver.
 If Fangio was not there...".